 You can manage many aspects of your tenancy online, including reporting repairs, checking your rent account and making payments.

 If something changes in your household which could affect your tenancy – such as a birth, death, marriage or relationship breakdown – it’s up to you to let us know.
 It’s also important that we have up-to-date contact details for the people on your tenancy.

 In the event of the death of a tenant, the tenancy will be passed to the tenant's spouse.
 An unmarried partner or same sex partner has the same rights as a married couple.
 If the tenant is unmarried and there is no partner, another close family member may be entitled to succeed to the tenancy.
 A close family member is a parent, grandparent, child, grandchild, brother, sister, uncle, aunt, nephew or niece.

-To be entitled to claim succession, an applicant will need to provide proof that they have resided at the property for a minimum of 12 months before the death of the tenant.
-The application for succession must be made within 3 months of the death of the tenant.
+To be entitled to claim succession, an applicant will need to provide proof that they have lived at the property for a minimum of 12 months before the death of the tenant.
+The application for succession must be made within three months of the death of the tenant.

-Except where the applicant for succession is a spouse, we may require the successor to move to an alternative and more suitable accommodation if we assess that the current property does not meet their housing need.
+Except where the applicant for succession is a spouse, we may require the successor to move to more suitable alternative accommodation if we find that the current property does not match their housing need.

 To apply for a succession of tenancy, please print and fill out the application for succession of tenancy form here and bring it in to our offices on Clarendon Road to discuss.